Finding Help for Elderly Parents Without Feeling Lost

 Assessing Medical, Behavioral, and Emotional Complexity

 Comprehensive assessment of medical, behavioral, and emotional complexity provides the foundation for matching elderly parents with appropriate care levels and service types.
-Medical complexity includes chronic conditions, medication management requirements, mobility limitations, and cognitive changes that directly influence daily support needs.
+Medical complexity includes chronic conditions, medication management requirements, mobility limitations, and cognitive changes that directly influence daily support needs when coordinating assistance for aging parents.

 Integrating Family Preferences and Feasibility